lee-zhg/app-modernization-helm-lab-iks-uy/README.md

     mvn package
     ```

-7. Add a new name space in registry
+7. Add a new name space in registry to store your docker image

     ```
     ibmcloud  cr  namespace-add  uy_[your initial]